Contact

 It is with great pleasure that the Government and Law Research Group of the University of Antwerp is inviting you to the 2023-2024 International Migration and Refugee Law Moot Court Competition!

-After editions organized by the Vrije Universiteit Amsterdam in 2019 and the University of Ghent in 2022 (link), we are looking forward to organizing the next edition of the moot court competition in Antwerp (Belgium).
-With its international seaport, Antwerp has been the place of embarkation for transatlantic sea travel since the 15th century.
+After editions organized by the Vrije Universiteit Amsterdam in 2019 and Ghent University in 2022, we are looking forward to organizing the next edition of the moot court competition in Antwerp, the diamond capital of the world since the 15th century.

 This international competition aims to bring together students interested in international migration and asylum law from around the globe.
 It provides them with an ideal opportunity to sharpen their analytical, drafting and pleading skills, as well as to broaden their network with colleagues from other universities and judges who are experts in the field.